 Because the number of authorized shares of our common stock was not reduced proportionately, the reverse stock split increased our board of directors' ability to issue authorized and unissued shares without further stockholder action.
 As of the date of this prospectus, our certificate of incorporation provides for 100,000,000 shares of authorized common stock and 40,000,000 shares of authorized preferred stock.
-As of March 27, 2017, we had 2,692,673 shares of common stock outstanding, 994,859 shares reserved for issuance upon the exercise or vesting of outstanding warrants, options and restricted stock units, and 97,336 shares of common stock reserved for future issuance under the Company's equity incentive plans.
+As of March 28, 2017, we had 3,118,492 shares of common stock outstanding, 994,290 shares reserved for issuance upon the exercise or vesting of outstanding warrants, options and restricted stock units, and 363,501 shares of common stock reserved for future issuance under the Company's equity incentive plans.
+We expect to request stockholder approval at our 2017 Annual Meeting of a new equity incentive plan, which will include an additional share reserve of 534,857.